Is extra virgin olive oil the best olive oil for you?

 - Why Morocco Gold Extra Virgin Olive Oil

-Extra virgin olive oil is the highest quality, best extra virgin olive oil you can get.
+Extra virgin olive oil is the highest quality olive oil you can get.
 Genuine extra virgin olive oil is rare and as a result is slightly more expensive.

 The chemical characteristics of extra virgin olive oil (as with all vegetable oils) give an indication of the care with which it was made and stored: how the fruit was grown, transported and harvested, how it was pressed into oil, and how the oil was packaged and bottled.
 Stringent chemical analysis also helps to determine if the oil is adulterated in any way.
 The chemical standards for extra virgin olive oil are the highest of all the grades and, as such, offer a guarantee of quality.